-Probate, Estate and Trust Administration in Tennessee and South Carolina
+Probate and Estate Administration, and Trust Administration in Tennessee and South Carolina

 Serving Clients in Nashville, Greenville, Charleston, and the Surrounding Areas

 There can be terrific grief and pain at the loss of a loved one.
 Beyond grief and pain, when you add external stresses to the equation you can have a disaster on your hands in very short order.
 Part of the responsibilities or duties of an executor or administrator of an estate can be to reduce the level of stress during the Tennessee or South Carolina probate process.

 The fundamental duties of a personal representative (also known as an “executor,” if male, or an “executrix,” if female) of an estate are the same as those of a trustee–protecting the assets and interests of the beneficiaries.
 One way to protect those assets and interests and, at the same time, help the probate process go smoothly, is to have all of your ducks in a row and prepare for court as best you can.

 Read on for some essential reminders about the Tennessee or South Carolina probate process and how representatives can assist with the process.